rcsc-group/BioReactor/README.md

 git clone https://github.com/rcsc-group/BioReactor
 cd DriverCodes
 ```
-### 3. Install the Basilisk
+### 3. Installing Basilisk
 The code relies on Basilisk to solve the Navier–Stokes equations.
-Please refer to the installation page for setup instructions: http://basilisk.fr/src/INSTALL
+Please refer to the [Basilisk installation page](http://basilisk.fr/src/INSTALL) for detailed setup instructions.

 ### 4. Copy and paste the header files and compile the main code
 - Copy the four header files (draw3.h, henry_oxy2.h, utils2.h, and view3.h) into the src folder of the Basilisk source directory.